 I felt sick.
 Where was she?
-I wondered through the house looking for her, but she was gone.
+I wandered through the house looking for her, but she was gone.
 I looked outside and didn’t see her anywhere.
 I was becoming frantic!

 I ran back inside and saw that her shirt was still laying on the bed.
 She was drunk and outside in the middle of the worst part of the projects with only a bra on…